Put The Events In Order

 2. Keyword and Date Listing:

 If you have a list of events without clear dates, start by identifying key words and phrases associated with each event.
 These keywords can help you infer the relative order of events.
-Then, try to determine approximate dates for each event based on the available information.
+Which means then, try to determine approximate dates for each event based on the available information.
 Even rough estimates can help you establish a chronological sequence.

 • Example: If you're ordering events from a personal diary with incomplete dates, keywords like "graduated college," "moved to a new city," or "got married" can be used as anchors, and contextual clues might provide approximate dates.